 Digital marketing is highly valuable.
 Digital campaigns, advanced tech, and true strategy & creativity is not a commodity.

 Aside from Easter cards in their inbox, there are many creative and interactive digital tools that invite you into your customer’s home office.
-For instance, there are auto insurance apps which actually act as games on your mobile phone.
+For instance, there are auto insurance apps that actually act as games on your mobile phone.
 These kinds of interactive tactics personalize your customer’s user experience and offer ways to creatively make your interactions more memorable and effective.

 Businesses have been digitizing for a long time, and at an exponential rate.
 It’s not new -it’s very familiar.
 In today’s climate, these businesses will need to adapt to survive.
 As soon as stay-at-home policies were implemented in response to the coronavirus pandemic, the tech-savvy company (whose products are conveniently online) will, in large part, absorb what would have been storefront sales.

 If it wasn’t obvious before – this is the ultimate contingency for businesses during a pandemic.
 The COVID-19 pandemic wasn’t the first economy-thrashing emergency.
 It won’t be the last.
 Over the last century, technology has allowed us to free ourselves from natural limitations.
-Airplanes, spaceships, the telephone, the cellphone, the internet – all are tools that we can use to better connect, understand, and respond to each other and to natural phenomena.
+Airplanes, spaceships, the telephone, the cell phone, and the internet – all are tools that we can use to better connect, understand, and respond to each other and to natural phenomena.
 Bring your company up to speed and use the tools of the future to better understand your customers.
 Adapt to the necessity of change and enhance your customer’s experience.

 If you don’t take digital seriously, not only will you be left behind – you will be leaving your customer’s behind.